open-telemetry/opentelemetry-specification/specification/api-metrics-user.md

 #### Direct metric calling convention

-When convenience is more important than performance, or there is no re-use to potentially optimize, users may elect to operate directly on metric instruments, supplying a label set at the call site.
+When convenience is more important than performance, or there is no re-use to potentially optimize with instrument handles, users may elect to operate directly on metric instruments, supplying a label set at the call site.

 For example, to update a single counter: